Car Collector International

 Why this car matters

 Introduced at the 1965 London Motor Show, the DB6 was a comprehensive revision of the DB5 rather than a clean-sheet design.
-The wheelbase was lengthened by 3.75 inches to liberate genuine rear-seat space, the roof was raised, and the tail was chopped into a Kammback spoiler to counter the aerodynamic lift that had troubled the earlier fastback shape (Wikipedia).
+The wheelbase was lengthened by 3.75 inches to liberate genuine rear-seat space, the roof was raised, and the tail was chopped into a Kammback spoiler to counter the aerodynamic lift that had troubled the earlier fastback shape.
 The car retained the Tadek Marek 4.0-litre twin-cam straight-six, the ZF five-speed gearbox and — for the Vantage — the triple-Weber high-compression head good for a quoted 325 bhp.

 While the DB5 has monopolised public attention for six decades, the DB6 is the more usable car — larger inside, better on a fast road, and materially cheaper to buy.
 It is also the last Aston Martin engineered under David Brown's Newport Pagnell tenure to carry the Touring silhouette, before William Towns's DBS took the marque in a heavier, more American direction.
 Values sit clearly below the DB5 and often below the DB4, which for many collectors is precisely the point.